 Although they know God’s righteous decree that those who do such things deserve death, they not only continue to do these very things but also approve of those who practice them.
 (Romans 1:32)

 But others of us try to hide sin behind good works.
-The "worker" feels the guilt and tries to make himself right... it's called self-righteousness: the counterfeit technique of self-focused behavior modification.
-It is a course in fig leaf making, really, and "the rules" of religion teach you how to cover your shame.
-Quit swearing, go to church, pay your taxes, be associated with the upright crowd...
+It’s called self-righteousness—the counterfeit technique of self-focused behavior modification.
+Quit swearing, go to church, pay your taxes, be associated with the upright crowd…

-The goal of the "worker" is to look good on the outside, convincing others, self, and hopefully God, that you are really okay on the inside... at least that you are better than the streakers whose sin is so obvious (or maybe the "streaker" is just more honest than the "worker?")
+The goal of the “worker” is to look good on the outside, convincing others, self, and hopefully God that you’re really okay on the inside… or at least that you are better than the streakers whose sin is so obvious (or maybe the “streaker” is just more honest than the “worker”?)
 Anyway, Paul describes the fate of self-righteous people: